 Load Range D

 On the other hand, the gross vehicle weight does not account for additional loads such as the driver’s weight.
 As a result, you should never choose a tire based solely on its minimal weight capacity.
 Choose a tire with a higher load capacity, or “reserve,” which will help the car withstand and adapt to more significant crises when loaded.

 When developing tires, tire manufacturers take the load rating into account.
 Even after the tire is manufactured, it is subjected to intensive real-world testing to guarantee that it can meet or surpass its designated load capability.
-Manufacturers provide a two- or three-digit load index number to denote the maximum load rating when these testing are finished.
+Manufacturers provide a two- or three-digit load index number to denote the maximum load rating when these tests are finished.

+Load Range D